Illumina

 Acquisition in 2010

-Affomix is a biotechnology company specializing in the development of antibody-based products.
-Utilizing proprietary technology, it offers rapid and automated high-throughput selection of human monoclonal antibodies (mAbs).
-The company focuses on commercializing its mAbs, along with mAb microarrays and mAb libraries, for various applications in research, drug discovery, diagnostics, and therapeutics.
-Affomix aims to enhance the sensitivity and accuracy in measuring large numbers of proteins in biological samples, leveraging its capabilities to produce and screen antibodies against virtually all human proteins, including those that are post-translationally modified.
+Affomix is a biotechnology firm specializing in the development of antibody-based products, leveraging proprietary technology for the rapid and automated selection of human monoclonal antibodies (mAbs).
+The company focuses on commercializing its mAbs, mAb microarrays, and mAb libraries for a variety of applications, including research, drug discovery, diagnostics, and therapeutics.
+Affomix's innovative approach enables high-throughput production and screening of antibodies against a wide range of human proteins, including those that are post-translationally modified.
+This technology is particularly aimed at facilitating the sensitive and accurate measurement of numerous proteins in biological samples, thereby advancing the field of protein analysis and improving the efficacy of therapeutic solutions.

 Helixis